SragwinN/Digital-synthesis-of-battery-electrode-microstructure/README.md

 # Digital-synthesis-of-battery-electrode-microstructure

-This repository includes all the code implementations from my research on **data-driven microstructure generation and inverse modeling** for lithium-ion battery electrodes, which is part of the research conducted by me.
+This repository includes all the code implementations from my research on **data-driven microstructure generation and inverse modeling** for lithium-ion battery electrodes.

 It integrates three key components: